OracleCPS/GG4BigData/CloudWorkshop_GG4BD_800.md

 ![](images/800/image800_6.png)

-5. So see the data use scan command.
+5. To see the data in Hbase tables, use scan command.

 ```
 hbase(main):007:0>scan 'employees:salaries'